rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ## Exporting from Webpack

 Webpack provides for a use case that met our needs: that of library authors.
-This entails [configuring the Webpack output to export a variable](https://webpack.js.org/configuration/output/#output-library) to its receiving scope——in our case, the browser `window`.
+This entails [configuring the Webpack output to export a variable](https://webpack.js.org/configuration/output/#output-library) to its receiving scope—in our case, the browser `window`.
 That meant we would package our Webpack modules into a library for our Sprockets code!

 To do this, we modified our Webpack config: